 I liked the idea of gravity filters.
 However decided against getting one due to price and how we might not be able to find somewhere to hang one up during our travels.

 There are some products that sit across the different categories and can be used to get the benefits each category has to offer.
 The prime example is a straw that can be hooked up to a squeeze filter, a gravity filter and even a bottle filter.
 These are quite versatile.
 However it means you will likely have to buy multiple products or a pack to get all of these filter types, adding cost.

-So what is the best travel water filter?
+What is the best travel water filter?
 It seems a little crazy, but most water filters for backpacking will not take out viruses or heavy metals.
-So there are only a handful of options left after these are eliminated.
+Here are some travel water filters we don’t rate very highly.
+There are only a handful of options left after these are eliminated.